johnnolan/johnnolan.dev/src/random/articles/debugging-javascript.md

 ## console.warn and console.error

-This is just like console.log, works in the same way, however now you can get a nicely coloured error or warning message into your console.
+This is just like console.log, however you can get a nicely coloured error or warning message into your console.
 This can have advantages for debugging errors and warnings in a debug/local environment or if you are building a 3rd party plugin of some sort, a far better way of displaying that something is wrong in the way they have implemented your code rather than just throwing an error.

 <script src="https://gist.github.com/johnnolan/f902352efe270c33a3a4bfbf201fb8b2.js"></script>